jgrh/lerret/README.md

 An album is represented by a map containing a key `id` with the album directory's name as its value and any other properties from the YAML file `album.yaml`.

 Each directory immediately beneath each album directory is processed as an image.
 A list of images is added to each album map under the key `images`.
+Each image directory must contain exactly one image file, named `image` and suffixed with a supported file extension.

-An image is represented by a map containing a key `id` with the image directory's name as its value, a key `filename` with the image filename as its value, a key `exif` containing a map of the image's exif tags (if it has any), and any other properties from the YAML file `image.yaml`.
+An image is represented by a map containing a key `id` with the image directory's name as its value, a key `filename` with the image filename as its value, a key `exif` containing a map of the image's EXIF tags (if it has any), and any other properties from the YAML file `image.yaml`.

-At present, images must be in JPEG format and named `image.jpg`.
 The site, album and image YAML files are all optional.

 The `print` command outputs the content map to the console in YAML format.
 This is useful for validating and inspecting your site's content.
 Note that by default the output includes all exif tags - these may be suppressed using the `--no-exif` argument.